 11. Higher-Income Households Lead Participation

-Surprising but true: participation rates increase with household income.
+Surprising but true: according to Pickleball Canada, participation rates increase with household income.
 This is not about elitism; it is about access.
 Wealthier communities tend to have more recreation centers, membership clubs, and disposable income for equipment.
 As public courts expand and community programs subsidize gear, expect this demographic gap to narrow.
-Pickleball's affordability (paddles start at $30) makes it accessible once infrastructure catches up.
+Pickleball's low cost of entry makes it accessible once infrastructure catches up.

 12. The First Provincial Team Competition Has Launched